Redgate SQL Provision, SQL Clone, Data Masker Part1

 SQL Provision goes a long way to addressing these issues!
 I had a very slick demo of the product at SQLBits and I was extremely impressed by what I saw, but I wanted to put my own test together to see how good it really was.

 At a very high level, SQL Provision creates an image of your source database (either via a backup or via direct access to a database) and is then able to create multiple clones from that initial image.
 Each clone has an independent data file meaning your team can develop in parallel and test in parallel.
 They can even roll back to the initial clone independent of each other.
 During image creation SQL Provision will run data masking rules in order to protect sensitive data, clones will then be made available with the masked data.
-Equally, each developer can make changes to their dataset independent of others, and only those changes will be stored directly in the clone’s data file meaning the footprint for multiple clones is considerably smaller (initially anyway - if you change the entire database then you’re clone will get bigger).
+Equally, each developer can make changes to their dataset independent of others, and only those changes will be stored directly in the clone’s data file meaning the footprint for multiple clones is considerably smaller (initially anyway - if you change the entire database then your clone will get bigger).

 The best part is it is pretty intuitive to put together too!
 I pulled up a VM and had clone deployed in a few hours!